designforphysicalinteraction/design6397project2/README.md

 Clone the repository with git or download the code from the repository as a zip file.

-Then install the libraries:

-If you don't have Node installed on your computer: First install NVM (https://github.com/nvm-sh/nvm):
+If you don't have Node installed on your computer, first install NVM (https://github.com/nvm-sh/nvm):

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash
     nvm install 23

+Install the libraries:

     cd [your project 2 development folder]
     npm install